The Best Smart Coffee Machine In 2022

 Switch off timer

 In theory, you can select a wide range of auto off times via the app, from 5 mins to 3 hours.
-I say in theory, as I’m going from the demo app, and I’m not sure if all of these times will be accessible in all countries.
+I say in theory, as I’m going from the demo app, and I’m uncertain if all of these times will be accessible in all countries.

-The EU regulation (that the UK still appears to be operating under at the moment from what I can gather?) for auto-off times on domestic coffee machines is 15 minutes, so whether or not you’ll have the full functionality as per the demo version of the app, I’m not sure, but I will try to learn & I’ll update this accordingly.
+The EU regulation (that the UK still appears to be operating under at the moment from what I can gather?) for auto-off times on domestic coffee machines is 15 minutes, so whether or not you’ll have the full functionality as per the demo version of the app, I’m unsure, but I will try to find out & I’ll update this accordingly.

 Milk first or coffee first

-In the Home Connect settings, you can toggle between milk first or coffee first for cappuccino, which is a rare degree of control.
+In the Home Connect settings, you can toggle between milk first or coffee first for cappuccino, which is a rare extent of control.

 So I have to say, if this app works as it’s designed, I think the Seimens bean to cup machines possibly take pole position when it comes to the smartest bean to cup coffee machines.
-The world coffee selections and the coffee playlist, I think are in fact clever features that are in truth usable, not gimmicks.
+The world coffee selections and the coffee playlist, I think are really clever features that are in fact usable, not gimmicks.

 The not so smart bits

-The only negatives I can find for this machine is the same old “milk isn’t hot enough” issue that tends to be a common one in reviews with one touch bean to cup machines.
-Other than this, I’ve found mention of the app being a bit clunky to work with, nevertheless when I used the demo app it seemed fairly slick, so I’m unsure if they’ve updated the app, or if the “clunkiness” refers to pairing, which I wouldn’t know about as I’ve only used the demo version.
+The only negatives I can find for this machine is the same old “milk isn’t hot enough” matter that tends to be a common one in reviews with one touch bean to cup machines.
+Other than this, I’ve found mention of the app being a little clunky to work with, but when I used the demo app it seemed fairly slick, so I’m not sure if they’ve updated the app, or if the “clunkiness” refers to pairing, which I wouldn’t discover about as I’ve only used the demo version.

 For more bean to cup coffee machines, see: